 Futhi is also the past president – and first woman president – of the Association for the Advancement of Black Accountants of Southern Africa, a body dedicated to nurturing emerging black accountants.
 In May 2010 she was appointed president of Business Unity South Africa – the first woman to hold the position.

-She is the founder of Teach South Africa and her previous leadership positions include positions on the Board of the Allan Gray Orbis Foundation, United Nations Global Compact, the IMF Advisory Group of SSA, WEF Global Advisory Council and the B20 Financing Growth and Infrastructure Task Force.
+She is the founder of Teach South Africa, and her previous leadership positions include positions on the Board of the Allan Gray Orbis Foundation, United Nations Global Compact, the IMF Advisory Group of SSA, WEF Global Advisory Council and the B20 Financing Growth & Infrastructure Task Force.